 Participants who have attended other negotiation workshops invariably say this one sets the standard for excellence.
 Our faculty bring decades of practical experience in a wide range of negotiation scenarios (mergers and acquisitions, start-ups, turnarounds, inside-the-organization problems) to each session.
 This transformational program will forever change the way you think about negotiations.

-Managers who conduct negotiations both inside and outside the firm will benefit from this course.
-Because the focus is on identifying your own negotiating strategies, strengths, and weaknesses, managers with any level of negotiating experience are encouraged to attend.
+Executives, entrepreneurs, government officials, and those in the military or medical professions who currently conduct negotiations will benefit from this workshop.
+Because the focus is on identifying your own negotiating strategies, strengths, and weaknesses, those with extensive negotiating experience and those who are transitioning into a role in which they will have to conduct negotiations are encouraged to attend.

 All candidates must be able to understand written and spoken English, and to participate actively in intensive discussions and negotiations in the English language.
 A pre-program English tutorial is available upon request from the University of Pennsylvania's English Language Programs (ELPs).

 To further leverage the value and impact of this program, we encourage companies to send cross-functional teams of executives to Wharton.
 We offer group enrollment benefits to companies sending four or more participants.